Václav Láska (politician)

-Václav Láska (born 4 August 1974 in Rakovník.) is a Czech politician and head of the Senator 21 party, which he founded in 2017.
+Václav Láska (born 4 August 1974) is a Czech politician and head of the Senator 21 party, which he founded in 2017.
 He was elected to the Czech Senate during the 2020 election.
 Láska ran as independent with the support of Czech Pirate Party.
+Besides his political career he is a barrister, former police investigator and chairman of the board of Transparency International.